r3volt/getting_and_cleaning_data/README.md

 source("run_analysis.R")
 ```

-The script, by default, will create a data directory, download and unzip the source data and then create and write the output.
+The script, by default, will create a "./data" directory, download and unzip the source data and then create and write the output to and "./output" directory.

-Notes on specific approaches follow.
+See [Approach Outline](#approach-outline) for detail on the approach.

 ## Reviewing the Output